isomerpages/moe-edgefieldpri/_curriculum/CCE curriculum/Events.md

 description: ""
 third_nav_title: CCE curriculum
 ---
-<h3>Total Defence</h3>
+<h3>Total Defence Day 2026</h3>
-<p>We commemorate Total Defence Day on 15 February each year to mark the
+<p>Total Defence Day is commemorated annually in Singapore on 15 February.
-fall of Singapore to the Japanese in 1942.
-In commemorating TDD, our students reflect on the importance of Total Defence as Singapore's best all-round&nbsp;response to threats and challenges that confront Singapore (e.g. terrorism, pandemics,&nbsp;cyber-attacks, influence campaigns or economic crises).
-Students also reflect on the continuing&nbsp;relevance of the six pillars of Total Defence - Military Defence, Civil Defence, Economic Defence, Social Defence, Digital Defence and Psychological Defence
-- as well as the core message of every Singaporean standing together, each playing our part to protect Singapore and our shared way of life.&nbsp;</p>
+Edgefield Primary began this year’s commemoration on 13 February with a simulated cyberattack during the Assembly Programme.
+Through this engaging experience, students learnt about the importance of the six pillars of Total Defence, particularly Digital Defence, which was introduced in 2019 and has become increasingly relevant in our daily lives.</p>
+<p>During recess, students participated in a variety of meaningful activities.
+They coloured six beautifully designed bookmarks, played interactive iPad games, and took part in a Treasure Hunt incorporating elements of Mathematics and Science.
+Through activities such as identifying secure passwords and answering questions about the six pillars of Total Defence, students discovered how they can contribute to keeping Singapore safe, regardless of their age.</p>
+<p>These experiences helped to strengthen our students’ sense of citizenship,
+foster unity and build resilience.
+Together, we can keep Singapore strong!</p>
+<p></p>
+<p></p>
+<p></p>
+<p></p>
+<p></p>
+<p></p>
+<p></p>
+<p></p>
 <h4>TD40: 40 Years of Total Defence |&nbsp;<em>Together We Keep Singapore Strong</em></h4>
 <p>2024 marks 40 years of Total Defence (TD40) in Singapore.
 The focus for
 TD40 will be on Singaporean’s readiness and resilience in the face of crises